 Welcome to Larry

 Marschall's web pages.
-I am professor of
+I am Professor of Physics, Emeritus at Gettysburg

-College where I teach
+College where I taught

 history and philosophy of science and science writing.
 My research includes